yii2-extensions/phpstan/README.md

 ## License

-The MIT License.
-Please see [License File](LICENSE) for more information.
+BSD-3-Clause license.
+Please see [License File](LICENSE.md) for more information.

 ## Fork